trim02/loginPassword/README.md

 ## Configuration

-**LuckPerms is a required dependency!
+**LuckPerms is required if you want the plugin to grant bypass permissions!
 Install it on your Velocity Proxy!**

 **You will need a server to function as a login server.
 Any minecraft server will do, but I recommend [NanoLimbo](https://github.com/Nan1t/NanoLimbo), as it is extremely lightweight, and will only exist to facilitate login requests**